-The information shared on websites are mostly not regulated and as such may not be trusted compared to other sources.
+The information shared on websites is mostly not regulated and as such may not be trusted compared to other sources.
 However, there are some regulated websites that only share authentic data and can be trusted by researchers.

 Most of these websites are usually government websites or private organizations that are paid, data collectors.

 Blogs are one of the most common online sources for data and may even be less authentic than websites.
-These days, practically everyone owns a blog and a lot of people use these blogs to drive traffic to their website or make money through paid ads.
+These days, practically everyone owns a blog, and a lot of people use these blogs to drive traffic to their website or make money through paid ads.

 Therefore, they cannot always be trusted.
 For example, a blogger may write good things about a product because he or she was paid to do so by the manufacturer even though these things are not true.